A Darboux classification of homogeneous Pfaffian forms on graded manifolds: Introduction

 where

-is the characteristic distribution of $\alpha$.
-This definition was observed already by Godbillon \cite{Godbillon:1969} (see also \cite{Grabowska:2024}), and can also be applied to supermanifolds.
-In addition, this definition works for any differential form $\za$ (not necessarily a 1-form).
-Furthermore, this definition makes more clear that the class of $\alpha$ is a measurement of ``how integrable'' is the distribution $\ker \alpha$, with extreme cases being a closed form and a contact form, generating a completely integrable and a maximally non-integrable distribution, respectively.
+is the characteristic distribution of $\za$.
+This definition already appears in the work of Godbillon \cite{Godbillon:1969} (see also \cite{Grabowska:2024}) and applies naturally to supermanifolds.
+Moreover, it makes sense for arbitrary differential forms, not only Pfaffian forms.
+Conceptually, it clarifies that the class measures the degree of non-integrability of the distribution $\ker(\za)$, with the extreme cases corresponding to closed forms and contact forms, whose kernels are completely integrable and maximally non-integrable, respectively.